-Game theory is an applied mathematics discipline; its determining side is the real-life phenomena it tries to model.
+Game theory is an applied mathematics discipline; its determining side is the reallife phenomena it tries to model.
 In this course we talk about real-life things almost as much as we talk about mathematics.
-For example, at a certain point of the course, we talk about experiments.
+For example, at a certain point of the course we talk about experiments.
 The important role mathematics plays is being the (indispensible) tool to build the consistent (abstract) "mental picture" for our understanding of a real life situation.
 It forces us to be very clear about what assumptions we are making and it guides us as to the implications of these assumptions.

-If you have started developing a comfort zone within pure mathematics, this course will move you (in and) out of it and will contribute greatly to your understanding of what it means to transform descriptions "in English" into mathematical models.
-It is also great to see some of the mathematical notions you might have already learnt (like simple set theory, probability theory, vectors and matrices, some real analysis) in action!
+If you have started developing a comfort zone within pure mathematics, this course will move you (in and) out of it; this process will contribute greatly to your understanding of what it means to transform "real life things" to mathematical models.
+It also great to see some of the mathematical notions you might have already learnt (like simple set theory, probability theory, vectors and matrices, some real analysis) in action (see next)!